How to travel by ferry from Scotland to Norway

 Depending on where the rest of your vacation or trip will take place, you can choose between various destinations.
 For example: Larvik, Kristiansand, Oslo, Langesund and Bergen.

-The advantage of traveling from Denmark to Norway is mainly the short sailing time.
+The advantage of travelling from Denmark to Norway is mainly the short sailing time.
 These differ between 2 hours and 15 minutes and approximately 19 hours.

 Denmark ⇔ Norway